SimingZheng/ChatApp/design.md

-In the future, if I improve the program, I will better beautify the UI design of the program, increase the calling function of the SIM card, and add file and picture transmission functions to the chat.
+if We improve the program

+* We will better beautify the UI design of the program.

+* Add the phone call function, and allow file and picture can be transmission in the chatting.

+* Improve the permission setting system in the app, including location permission, message permission, and ringtone permission.